 Our mission is simple: Get illegal guns from off the street and remake them into powerful symbols of action that you wear every day and that fund programs to save a child’s life; maybe even your child.

 With this aim, Liberty United transforms illegal guns and ammunition provided by police into stunning, handcrafted jewelry.
 Every purchase that you make of a Liberty United product helps to protect an at-risk child from gun violence.
-Twenty to twenty-five percent of profit from each sale is donated to these programs.
+With every Liberty United product you purchase from our site, we will give a bracelet to a teen committed to stopping gun violence in the USA and make a $5 donation to programs that protect and educate young people in order to prevent gun violence.
+For other sales, twenty-five percent of profit from each sale is donated to these programs.

 Stories of Children We're Helping

 Liberty United works together with local law enforcement agencies and mayors’ offices to pursue its mission.
 From enrichment programs, to life-skills training, to recreation centers, the programs we focus on help to protect, foster and even save the lives of children growing up under the constant threat of gun violence.